 RICS Building SURVEYS & Structural Surveys (Level 3)

 When you set out to invest a significant amount of money in buying a property, it is essential to get an independent assessment of the building’s true condition from top to bottom.
 For this, you need the expertise of a highly qualified Chartered Surveyor who represents your interests and reports to you.

 What is a Building Survey?

 Buying a home is the most important investment that you will undertake in your lifetime, so it’s important that you know what you are getting.
 A Building Survey (Level 3) will investigate the condition of the property and report any defects in detail, allowing you to make an informed decision as to whether or not you want to proceed with your purchase.

 This report includes an analysis of the entire building, including every accessible element, externally and internally.
-If any problems or structural issues are uncovered, the report will provide an estimated cost of repair and indicate the level of urgency required, so that you can factor these into your budget and any renovation plans you may have.
+If any problems or structural issues are uncovered, the report will indicate the level of urgency required, so that you can factor these into your budget and any renovation plans you may have.

 What type of property is a Building Survey (Level 3) for?

 A Building Survey can be carried out on any home; however, the level of detail is specifically designed to benefit certain buildings.
 A Building Survey is particularly recommended if: